Pungalina-Seven Emu Sanctuary

 Pungalina-Seven Emu Sanctuary is a 3060 km2 private protected area in the Northern Territory of Australia.
 It is managed by the Australian Wildlife Conservancy (AWC) which purchased Pungalina Station in 2009, with some assistance from the Wildlife Australia Fund.
 It adjoins the Gulf of Carpentaria near the border with Queensland, lying in the Gulf Coastal bioregion.
 The reserve is bordered by Calvert Hills and Wollogorang Stations to the south and east.
 The nearest town is Borroloola, 150 km to the west.

 History

 The reserve is made up of two separate pastoral properties, Pungalina and Seven Emu.
-Pungalina is a former cattle station while Seven Emu is owned by a Garawa man, Frank Shadforth, who has subleased 110,000 ha of the property to AWC for wildlife conservation since 2009.
+Pungalina is a former cattle station while Seven Emu is currently owned by a Garawa man, Frank Shadforth, who has subleased 110,000 ha of the property to AWC for wildlife conservation since 2009.
 Seven Emu has 55 km of coastline and links Pungalina to the coast.
 The arrangement is a historic partnership between a non-profit, private conservation organisation and an Indigenous landholder.

 Seven Emu is named after Seven Emu Creek, which runs through the property.
 It was explorer Ludwig Leichhardt who named the creek, after shooting a mob of emus nearby when on his way to Port Essington in 1844–5.